quarto-dev/quarto-vscode/README.md

 - Syntax highlighting for markdown and embedded languages
 - Completion for embedded languages (e.g. Python, R, Julia, LaTeX, etc.)
 - Completion and diagnostics for project files and document/cell options
-- Completion for document and project-level bibliographies
+- Completion for citations and cross references
 - Commands and key-bindings for running cells and selected line(s)
+- Automatic navigation to render errors for Jupyter, Knitr, and YAML
 - Live preview for embedded mermaid and graphviz diagrams
 - Assist panel for contextual help, image preview, and math preview
 - Code snippets for common markdown constructs